d1sc0/hellostu.xyz/README.md

 - Migrate the about me page - done
 - deploy on firebase using github actions - done
 - update twitter and open graph in seo component to use postImage - done
-- add in some analytics - panelbear?
+- add in some analytics - panelbear? - done
-- tidy up leaflet - maybe remove gatsy leaflet and ensure components use import css?

-## Maybe things for later (Roadmap)

-- improve contact form error handling - maybe try using formik?
-- look at react leaflet and play with maps again
+- look at react leaflet and play with maps again - done
-- go through and selectively import bulma sass files need.
-Rather than all.
-- Split out Layout Component to create Layout, Header/Nav and Footer?!